mihocsaszilard/pokedex-bootstrap/README.md

 ## Features and Requirements

-Users should be able to view a list of data and see more details for a given data item on demand.
+The app loads data from an external API (https://pokeapi.co/api/v2/pokemon), users should be able to view a list of data and see more details by clicking on a given item.

 ## Technical Requirements